AlbertSu123/blog/data/blog/showerthoughts.md

 - When complementing people, always compliment them on something they have earned, not something they have.
 - When you’re leading a conversation, it’s very good to invite other people who might be more quiet by asking them what they think or joking with them.
 - Fully commit to friendly gestures, such as high fives, back pats, shoulder touches.
 Fully committing matters as it shows more confidence but also helps with being more trustworthy.
+- A killer question I like to ask founders: “who in your space do you think is doing fraud right now?”
+And then I go fund that company instead

 # Not Useful stuff